lite-xl/lite-xl/doc/usage.md

 keymap.add { ["ctrl+q"] = "core:quit" }
 ```

+A list of default mappings can be viewed [here](./default-keymap.md).

 ## Plugins
 Plugins in lite are normal lua modules and are treated as such — no